RahulBiswas224/RahulBiswas224/README.md

 ## About me

-I'm Rahul Biswas — a cloud and full-stack developer with hands-on experience across AWS infrastructure, serverless architecture, and MERN/full-stack web development.
+I'm Rahul Biswas — a cloud and full-stack developer building event-driven systems that bridge application logic and cloud infrastructure, backed by hands-on AWS training and a growing portfolio of production-style projects.

 On the **cloud side**, I've worked extensively within the **AWS re/Start** program — provisioning EC2 instances with launch templates and AMIs, designing VPCs with public/private subnets, NACLs, and route tables, deploying multi-AZ RDS Aurora clusters, migrating databases via AWS DMS, and authoring YAML/JSON **CloudFormation** templates for full-stack infrastructure provisioning.
 I've also built event-driven serverless applications using **Lambda + API Gateway**, configured **Auto Scaling groups** with ELB and Route 53 failover routing, and monitored infrastructure through **CloudWatch** alarms and **CloudTrail** audit logs.

-On the **dev side**, I've shipped production-style full-stack applications including a **production-grade REST API** built on the Controller-Service-Repository pattern with idempotent payments and cursor pagination, **QuickForm** (a SaaS-style drag-and-drop form builder with BullMQ + Redis async email queues), **PortfolioEcosystem** (a full CMS platform with JWT auth, Redis caching, and Cloudinary uploads), **EasyPetPuja** (a canteen booking system with Razorpay integration), and **QuickChat** (a multi-threaded Java TCP chat server tested to 50+ concurrent connections).
-More recently, I've gone deeper into **systems programming**, building **CShell** (a Unix shell written from scratch in C) and **libdsc** (a from-scratch C data structures library tested with Valgrind).
+On the **dev side**, I focus on systems that stay reliable under real conditions — queues, retries, and real-time updates — not just features that work in a demo.
+Recent work includes the **Incident Response & Escalation Engine** (a PagerDuty-style platform with BullMQ + Redis background workers and Socket.io real-time dashboards), a **production-grade REST API** built on the Controller-Service-Repository pattern with idempotent payments and cursor pagination, **QuickForm** (a SaaS-style drag-and-drop form builder with async email queues), **PortfolioEcosystem** (a full CMS platform with JWT auth, Redis caching, and Cloudinary uploads), **EasyPetPuja** (a canteen booking system with Razorpay integration), and **QuickChat** (a multi-threaded Java TCP chat server tested to 50+ concurrent connections).
+I've also gone deeper into **systems programming**, building **CShell** (a Unix shell written from scratch in C) and **libdsc** (a from-scratch C data structures library tested with Valgrind).

 Currently exploring **Generative AI on AWS** — SageMaker, Bedrock, and Prompt Engineering.
 Actively preparing for **AWS Certified Solutions Architect – Associate (SAA-C03)**.
 Comfortable in Linux, Bash scripting, Git, and REST API design.